16aburnett/AmyScript/code/amyc/notes.md

     - this is really rooted in amyasm garbage

 - [ ] operator overloading
+    - we need references or pointers
+    - vec[0] = 10 works by returning reference to vec[0]
+    - references are automatically dereferenced
+    - pass by reference passes a copy of the address rather than value

 - [ ] extra keywords
     - and, or, not